 Also, although an article in the local paper may not lead directly to a booking, it is a good way to give you more brand authority as you can direct future clients to the articles, as well as use press quotes in your marketing.

-This should give you a good grounding and start you off in marketing your magic business, but for a more indepth guide and anaylsis for marketing for magicians check out the How To Be A Professional Magician courses.
+This should give you a good grounding and start you off in marketing your magic business, but for a more in depth guide and analysis for marketing for magicians check out the How To Be A Professional Magician courses.

 Now you’ve set up your business, developed your brand, marketed your service you will be getting enquiries.
 Next we look at running your magic business, making it profitable and how to expand it.